 They mingled with the nations and adopted their customs.
 They worshiped their idols, which became a snare to them~ Psalm 106:35-36 NIV

 Whatever book of the Bible I happen to be reading tends to have a discernible impact on what I write.
 Last summer I studied Jeremiah.
 Looking back, I clearly see that the blogs I wrote during those months tended to be glum, cynical screeds against the evils of the culture.
 While I was writing a devotional on Galatians I frequently wrote about the wonders of grace and the hazards of legalism, racism, hypocrisy and self-righteousness.

 Some idols we worship today are unique to our generation.
 Some tend to more of an issue among Christian leaders while others affect most Christians in some way.
-The idols we worship are directly related to the apostasy we are experiencing.
-When we get a handle our tendency towards idolatry we may see fewer people leaving the church.
+The idols we worship are directly related to the apostasy we see in the Church.
+When the church gets a handle on the idolatry problem we will see fewer people leaving the church.